BravingTheBacklog/bravingthebacklog.github.io/_posts/2021-03-06-top-10-metroidvanias-in-my-backlog.md

 elements, but the fast-paced, intense combat system sounds exciting, and makes this game one I definitely want to check out.

-## 8. {% include game.html game="Castlevania Lords of Shadow - Mirror of Fate HD" %}
+## 8. {% include game.html game="Castlevania Lords of Shadow - Mirror of Fate HD" checkmark="" %}

+**Edit:** Mirror of Fate was a pretty fun Castlevania game, as long as you go in expecting something a bit different from the rest of the series.
+The metroidvania elements here are pretty light, but it's definitely a fun 2D action adventure game!
+[Read more of my thoughts on it here]({% post_url 2021-09-26-what-im-playing-no-142 %}#Castlevania:LordsofShadowMirrorofFateHD), spoiler-free.

 Castlevania: Lords of Shadow - Mirror of Fate was originally a 3DS game, but a later HD port was released for Xbox 360, PlayStation 3, and finally released on